 Good education provision is critical to the vision for Chapelton and Walters & Cohen, a specialist schools architect, is working with EDC to ensure design excellence.
 Sites for three primary schools and one secondary school have been identified for first 4045 houses in the town.
 These schools will be located adjacent to commercial areas, to offer convenience for families … Read More

-Health facilities will be a key part of Chapelton.
+Healthcare Aberdeen Health facilities will be a key part of Chapelton.
 In the early stages of development, they will be housed in retail or commercial units in each neighbourhood centre to ensure accessibility to all residents.
 Towards completion of the town, it is likely that the GP provision will relocate to a single ‘medical centre’ in the town centre.
-Dentists and … Read More
+Dentists … Read More

 A variety of parks have been designed throughout the development and several are already built ranging from the more formal Hume Square, already home to the Bike Ride and other events and boasting cherry trees underplanted with bulbs.
-The newly created Liddell Park includes the Hut which will become the community building and the first childrens play area. … Read More
+The newly created Liddell Park includes the Hut which will become the community building and the first childrens play area.
+Larger … Read More

 Designed to be pedestrian friendly with an open sign free environment and with garages to the rear, there is nevertheless great road links into Aberdeen and to the south.
 Set between the A90 to the East and the AWPR Fastlink to the West there is a regular bus service.
 Aberdeen and Dundee buses stop at Chapelton’s Park and Choose … Read More